s-soroosh/chatopia/README.md

 5. If everything is fine you will see:
 	`{"ok":true,"result":true,"description":"Webhook is already set"}`
-6. Send a simple `hi` message to your bot to check it working. have fun.
+6. Send a simple `hi` message to your bot to check if its working. have fun.